mchav/dataframe/README.md

 * Follow along any one of the tutorials below.

 ### Jupyter notebook
-* Jupyter notebook is still underway with some local tests/examples in the works.
+* Use the Dockerfile in the [ihaskell-dataframe](https://github.com/mchav/ihaskell-dataframe) to build and run an image with dataframe integration.
 * For a preview check out the [California Housing](https://github.com/mchav/dataframe/blob/main/docs/California%20Housing.ipynb) notebook.

 ## What is exploratory data analysis?